Python on Odyssey

 Customizing the environment

 Anaconda has a concept of environments; these are used to manage alternative package sets and versions.
 For example, if you want newer versions of some packages in the default environment, you can make a new environment with your customizations.

-python) so that your custom environment remains consistent even after a newer version of python is available.
+Load the base environment based on the version of python.
 To see the available versions, visit our Portal Module Lookup

 Create a new environment; substitute

 ody with whatever name you wish: